 Still, platinum is mostly quoted in US dollars as a result of the dollar being the world reserve currency.

 Platinum Bulion Dealers

-Bullion dealers with a wide range of platinum products are scarce, but they’re around.
+Bullion dealers tend to have fewer platinum products in comparison to metals like gold or silver, but they’re around.
 We’ve reviewed the following bullion dealers where you may find platinum bars, coins, or ingots:

 Learn More About Platinum